nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 sudo rpm -i aerospike-kafka-outbound-5.0.0-1.noarch.rpm
 ```

-Configure the outbound connector.
-Note outbound and source connector are used interchangeably
+### Configure the outbound connector.

+The terms outbound and source connector are used interchangeably
 in this article.

 Add the following contents to the file ```/etc/aerospike-kafka-outbound/aerospike-kafka-outbound.yml```.